Inline speed skating: Race venues and formats

 An event most popular in the Alpine countries of Europe, these races are timed events down a steep course.
-The use of concrete bobsleigh courses in summertime is not uncommon.
+It can be held in roads or in concrete bobsleigh courses in summertime.
 Racers usually skate alone and the event commonly uses the best time of two heats to establish the winner.
 Downhill inline racers usually wear skates much more like "regular" inline skates than inline speed skates, along with extensive body covering and protective gear, and strong helmets.
 They may reach speeds of up to 130 km/h.
 The International Inline Downhill Association (IIDA) is the largest organization for inline downhill racing, holding races on several continents.

 Olympic status

 Attempts by the world governing body for roller sports, the International Roller Sports Federation (FIRS), to gain Olympic status for any of its disciplines were distinctly insufficient in the closing decades of the 20th century.
 Most notably, it failed to capitalize when rink hockey (a form of roller hockey) appeared as a demonstration sport at the 1992 Summer Olympics in Barcelona.

 Efforts by FIRS to obtain Olympic status became more coherent in about 2000, with inline speed skating promoted as the roller sport best suited for the Olympics.
 However, the federation faces competition from approximately 20 other sports also seeking entry into the Olympics, while at the same time the president of the International Olympic Committee has expressed a desire to reduce the size of the summer Olympic Games.
 Roller sports was a candidate sport for the 2016 Summer Olympics, following the drop of baseball and softball, but the Olympic Committee eventually chose rugby sevens and golf instead.

 Notably, roller speed or in-line speed skating has been an included sport at the World Games since their inception in 1981.